CaptainExasperated/Readthedocs-Tutorial/docs/quickstart.markdown

 First, we define the number of pigments in the linear chain we are simulating (nsite) and the system Hamiltonian matrix (hs).

-In MesoHOPS each pigment in the aggregate has 2 adiabatic electronic states, a ground state $$\vert g \rangle$$ and an excited state $$\vert e \rangle$$.
+In this example, each pigment in the aggregate has 2 adiabatic electronic states, a ground state $$\vert g \rangle$$ and an excited state $$\vert e \rangle$$.
 The basis for our system Hamiltonian is comprised of the diabatic electronic basis of local states.
 The system Hamiltonian is given by,

 $$\hat{H}_{\textrm{S}} = \sum_n \vert n \rangle E_n \langle n \vert + \sum{n \neq m} \vert n \rangle V_{n,m} \langle m \vert$$

 where, $$\vert n \rangle$$ are the excited states of the pigments in the electronic system, $$E_n$$ are the vertical excitation energies or the pigment energies, and $$V_{n,m}$$ are the electronic couplings between pigments.
 The vertical excitation energies are the energy difference between the ground and first excited state of the pigment and are the diagonal elements of the system Hamiltonian.
-The electronic couplings are the off diagonal values.
+The electronic couplings are the off-diagonal values, such that the system Hamiltonian should be in this form given a 2-site system that consists of 2 coupled molecules.

 $$\hat{H}_{\textrm{S}} = \begin{bmatrix} E_1 & V_{12}\\ V_{21} & E_2 \end{bmatrix} $$

-In our example, we have a 2-site system that consists of 2 coupled molecules.
-The first and second molecules have vertical excitation energies of 100 and 0 wavenumbers, respectively.
+In our example, the first and second molecules have vertical excitation energies of 100 and 0 wavenumbers, respectively.
 The coupling between the two sites (Hermitian-symmetric off-diagonals) is 50 wavenumbers.
-The system hamiltonian should take the following array form:
+The system hamiltonian should then take the following array form:

 $$\hat{H}_{\textrm{S}} = \begin{bmatrix} 100 & 50\\ 50 & 0 \end{bmatrix} $$